Carbon Monoxide Poisoning

-That relevant for caravan and motorhomes is Part 2 (Gas Installations in caravans and boats for non-propulsive purposes).
+That relevant for travel trailer and motorhomes is Part 2 (Gas Installations in travel trailers and boats for non-propulsive purposes).
 Note that, legally, ‘caravans’ includes all RVs.

 The most significant amendments to Part 2 are:

-A new diagram for the mounting of an LP gas cylinder in a caravan including clearances from openings into the living space
+A new diagram for the mounting of an LP gas cylinder in a travel trailer including clearances from openings into the living space

 A new requirement for the installation of gas BBQs and radiant gas heaters designed for outdoor use.

 Gas Installation Code AS 5601.2013 with an Amendment for LP-gas Installations in travel trailers and boats for non-propulsive purposes.
 (Published by Standards Australia on 11 May 2016).

 Report of the (S.A.)
 Technical Regulator 2005-2006, Annual Report (p.7).

 Office of Gas Safety (Vic) – Guide to Gas Installations in Travel Trailers & Motorhomes.

 Similar guides are available from all State gas regulatory bodies.